adaptris/interlok-docs-legacy/pages/cookbook/cookbook-aggregating-messages.md

 summary: From time to time you may need to aggregate messages based on a trigger message that indicates some processing as been completed.
 ---

-> You might want to use [split-join-service](cookbook-split-join.html) to perform an inline split + aggregate.
+{% include tip.html content="You might want to use [split-join-service](cookbook-split-join.html) to perform an inline split + aggregate." %}

 There are currently 2 [AggregatingConsumeService][] implementations : [aggregating-fs-consume-service][] and [aggregating-jms-consume-service][] which work with the filesystem and a JMS Queue respectively.
 Both will perform aggregation based on a [custom destination implementation][ConsumeDestinationGenerator] which allows you to dynamically control where the messages are aggregated from.